United States Post Office (Pearl River, New York): Building

-The post office is located on the west side of Main Street, just south of its junction with Franklin Street on the east.
+The post office is located on the west side of Main Street, just south of its junction with Franklin Avenue on the east.
 It is oriented east-west, with its north (front) elevation facing the parking lot for the train station to its northwest.
 Across the parking lot to the north is Pearl River's town square; commercial buildings line its east side.
 The terrain slopes enough down to the railroad tracks to the west, exposing the post office's foundation on that side.
 On the other side of the tracks is a large industrial complex.

 The building itself is a one-story, five-by-five-bay steel frame structure with a concrete terrace surrounding the exposed basement portions of the foundation on the west.
 It consists of a three-bay central pavilion with two recessed one-bay wings on either side.
 A loading dock with canopy projects from the south into the postal vehicle parking lot.
 All three sections have a flat roof, with the central pavilion's slightly higher than the wings.
 They are faced in brick laid in common bond.

 A molded cast stone water table surrounds the building at floor level.
 Windows are 15-over-15 double-hung sash on the pavilion and eight-over-eight on the wings, with cast stone sills.
 The latter have recessed panels above them.
 Rooflines are marked by stone coping sheathed in aluminum.
 On the east facade, facing Main Street, a second entrance for employees was installed in a section with a slight projecting cast stone cornice.

 On the pavilion facade the windows rest on two cast stone panels.
 The main entrance between them has a cast stone surround with keystone and denticulated cornice.
 Above them, large bronze letters spell out "UNITED STATES POST OFFICE PEARL RIVER NEW YORK 10965" in the entablature.

 Two flights of stone stairs and a wheelchair ramp to the west lead to the main entrance, a glazed modern aluminum door with large single-light transom above.
 It opens into a wooden vestibule.
 The lobby takes four of the five bays.
 It has terrazzo flooring, a tall ceramic tile dado and a foliate plaster cornice.
 Acoustic tiles cover the original plaster ceiling; modern fluorescent lighting and ceiling fans hang from them.

 The customer tables and grilles over the teller windows are also original.
 The teller windows themselves have been combined into one large service window.
 In the northwest corner is the postmaster's office; the rear of the building is given over to workspace.